finopsfoundation/framework/_resources/story--intro-to-gcp-cuds.md

 title: An Introduction to GCP Committed Use Discounts
 description: When you purchase Committed Use Discounts (CUDs), you receive discounted prices in exchange for your commitment to use either a minimum level of resources or spend a minimum amount, for a specified term of one or three years.
-type: Member Story
+type: User Story
-source: FinOps Foundation
+source: Community Contribution
 story-title: An Introduction to GCP Committed Use Discounts
 story-date: 2021-11-29
 author: